daniel-huss/migratedb/documentation/database/oracle.md

 i.e. `migratedb.user=A`) and you want to proxy as user `B` for migrations, you need to add `migratedb.jdbcproperties.PROXY_USER_NAME=B`.

-## Limitations

-- SPATIAL EXTENSIONS: `sdo_geom_metadata` can only be cleaned for the user currently logged in

 ### SQL*Plus

 #### Unsupported commands